About Me

 Why the Liberal Democrats?

-I became a Liberal supporter as a student as they opposed the introduction of Student Loans and tuition fees.
+I became a Liberal supporter as a student.
 I am a liberal at heart and believe that everyone should have the opportunity to achieve their potential based on merit and not their ability to pay.
 My twin brother has been a Lib Dem Councillor in Reading and my older brother is an active Lib Dem in Perth, Scotland, so you could say Liberal Democracy is in the blood.

 I believe that the Council Tax should be abolished in favour of a tax based on the ability to pay and that environmental sustainability should be a consideration in everything the Government and local councils do.